Sorry, you need to enable JavaScript to visit this website.

 The property of a deceased person goes to the Swedish Inheritance Fund (Allmänna arvsfonden), if he/she has no spouse or close relatives and has not left a will.
 The Fund supports non-profit organisations and other voluntary associations wishing to test new ideas for developing activities for children, young people and the disabled.

-In 2023, about 762 million Swedish kronor (67 million euros) were distributed in project grants.
-About 203 million Swedish kronor (18 million euros) for projects with target group children and about 340 million (30 million euros) for projects targeting youth.
-Projects targeting persons with disabilities were allocated about 160 million Swedish kronor (14 million euros).
+In 2023, 67 million euros (SEK 762 million) were distributed in project grants.
+About 18 million euros (SEK 203 million) for projects with target group children and 30 million euros (SEK 340 million) for projects targeting youth.
+Projects targeting persons with disabilities were allocated about 14 million euros (SEK 160 million).
 Projects aimed at persons with disabilities refer to projects where the main focus is on persons over 25 years of age or projects not focusing on a specific age group (Annual Report 2023).

 Initiatives to increase the diversity of participants